 Ecosystem subsidies in central California kelp forests

 I use traditional diet content analysis and stable isotopes to understand how trophic interactions in the kelp forest fish assemblage respond to resource pulses from adjacent pelagic ecosystems.
 I hope to use knowledge generated in this project to gain a better understanding of the factors that influence nearshore fishery productivity.
-This work is the topic of the first and second chapters of my dissertation.

 Use of drift vegetation as an ecological subsidy by a deep sea fish (and notes on this eelpout’s life history)